Overview

 Areas of Study

-Career Counseling (60 Semester Credit Hours) – You’ll be uniquely educated and trained to do more than traditional career education and career guidance with this specialization.
-You’ll engage with people as a partner, helping them to live a life of meaning and mattering as defined by the individual.
+Career Counseling (60 Semester Credit Hours) – You’ll be uniquely educated and trained to not only engage in traditional career interventions of career education and career guidance, but you will also be able to utilize your knowledge and skills to engage in counseling to address individuals’ unique cultures, contexts, needs, desires, values, concerns, and barriers that may arise.
+You’ll partner with individuals to live a life of meaning and mattering as defined by the individual.

 School Counseling (60 Semester Credit Hours) – Serve as a professional school counselor in K-12 educational settings with this specialization.
 You’ll work to meet the academic, social-emotional, and career needs of all students through individual, group, and classroom interactions.
+You will be prepared to serve as a change agent who strives to ensure equitable educational access by engaging in data-informed practice, reducing multi-level barriers, and promoting culturally sensitive decision-making.

 Next Steps